Quarterly Report of the Chief Executive Officer of ARPANSA - July to September 2021

 Radiation Health and Safety Advisory Council

 The minutes of past meetings are on ARPANSA’s website at www.arpansa.gov.au/rhsac.
-The next meeting is scheduled for 22 October 2020 via videoconference on the topic of medical imaging.
+The next meeting is scheduled for the 16 and 17 December 2021.

 Reports to the CEO from the RHSAC under paragraph 20(f) of the Act